ctalpa/iac-proxmox/README.md

 * environment.tfvars : in this file there are all definition variables in order to provisioning all resources on Proxmox Hypervisor.
 * secret.tfvars : in this file there are the secretes in order to connect on Proxmox Hypervisor and ther is the user and password created in to vm provisioned
+* module: In this folder are the following forms:
+    * proxmox_vm: this module takes care of virtual machine provisioning.
+    * proxmox_vn: this module takes care of configuring vlan network

 ![project](./iac-proxmox.png)